Jonathan Miller: 1990s

 In 1990, Miller wrote and presented a joint BBC/Canadian production titled, Born Talking: A Personal Inquiry into Language.
-The four-part series looked into the acquisition of language, and complexities surrounding language production, with special focus on sign language used by deaf people.
+The four-part series looked into the acquisition of language, and complexities surrounding language production, with a special focus on sign language used by deaf people.
 This interest was contemporaneous with his friend Oliver Sacks' immersion in, and writing/publishing a book about Deaf Culture and deaf people entitled Seeing Voices.
 Miller then wrote and presented the television series Madness (1991) and Jonathan Miller on Reflection (1998).
 The five-part Madness series ran on PBS in 1991.
 It featured a brief history of madness and interviews with psychiatric researchers, clinical psychiatrists, and patients in therapy sessions.
 In 1992, Opera Omaha staged the United States premiere of the Gioachino Rossini's 1819 opera Ermione, directed by Miller.

 2000s: Atheism and return to directing

+In 2002 Miller directed Cosi fan tutte at Rønne Theater (1813) in Rønne, Bornholm in Denmark.
 In 2004, Miller wrote and presented a television series on atheism entitled Atheism: A Rough History of Disbelief (more commonly referred to as Jonathan Miller's Brief History of Disbelief) for BBC Four, exploring the roots of his own atheism and investigating the history of atheism in the world.
 Individual conversations, debates and discussions for the series that could not be included due to time constraints were aired in a six-part series entitled The Atheism Tapes.
 He also appeared on a BBC Two programme in February 2004, called What the World Thinks of God appearing from New York.
 The original three-part series aired on public television in the United States in 2007.

 In 2007, Miller directed The Cherry Orchard at The Crucible, Sheffield, his first work on the British stage for 10 years.
 He also directed Monteverdi's L'Orfeo in Manchester and Bristol, and Der Rosenkavalier in Tokyo and gave talks throughout Britain during 2007 called An Audience with Jonathan Miller in which he spoke about his life for an hour and then fielded questions from the audience.
 He also curated an exhibition on camouflage at the Imperial War Museum.
 He appeared at the Royal Society of the Arts in London discussing humour (4 July 2007) and at the British Library on religion (3 September 2007).

 In January 2009, after a break of 12 years, Miller returned to the English National Opera to direct his own production of La bohème, notable for its 1930s setting.
 This same production ran at the Cincinnati Opera in July 2010, also directed by Miller.

 2010s

-On 15 September 2010 Miller, along with 54 other public figures, signed an open letter published in The Guardian, stating their opposition to Pope Benedict XVI's state visit to the UK.
+On 15 September 2010, Miller, along with 54 other public figures, signed an open letter published in The Guardian, stating their opposition to Pope Benedict XVI's state visit to the UK.
 In April and May 2011, Miller directed Verdi's La traviata in Vancouver, Canada, and in February and March 2012, Mozart's Così fan tutte in Washington, D.C.

-On 25 November 2015 the University of London awarded Miller an honorary degree in Literature.
+On 25 November 2015, the University of London awarded Miller an honorary degree in Literature.